Ecoute

-Ecoute is a standalone music player application for macOS and iOS.
+Ecoute was a standalone music player application for macOS and iOS, released by PixiApps.

 It was created by Louka Desroziers (Developer) and Julien Sagot (Interface Designer).
-The current version is 3.0.8 for macOS and 2.5.7 for iOS.
+The app's X page states, as of December 2025, that it has been "discontinued."
+The last versions were 3.0.8 for macOS and 2.5.7 for iOS.

 Mac version

-Ecoute plays content from the iTunes library.
-Music, videos, and podcasts goes into this small application that does not require iTunes to be launched while it uses iTunes' music library, playlists, and related information such as MP3 metatags.
-Users may switch back and forth between using Ecoute and iTunes.
-Ecoute does not require separately importing music or information; it uses the same files that iTunes does.
+Ecoute played content, including music, videos, and podcasts, from the iTunes library.
+The application did not require iTunes to be launched while it used iTunes' music library, playlists, and related information such as MP3 metatags.
+Users were able to switch back and forth between using Ecoute and iTunes.
+Ecoute did not require separately importing music or information; it used the same files as iTunes.

-Ecoute is a lightweight player.
-Features include the ability to search for missing artwork, and customizable themes.
-Users may share information about the music they are listening to on Facebook, Twitter, and Last.fm.
-Ecoute supports Growl alerts, so the listener can see exactly what is playing.
+Ecoute was a lightweight player.
+Features included the ability to search for missing artwork, and customizable themes.
+Users were able to share information about the music they are listening to on Facebook, Twitter, and Last.fm.
+Ecoute supported Growl alerts, so the listener could see exactly what was playing.

-The Desktop Controller is a very simple controller that sits in the background of the desktop.
-It shows the Album artwork, along with the details of the track currently playing and provides access to the music navigation controls.
+The Desktop Controller was a very simple controller that sat in the background of the desktop.
+It showed the album artwork, along with the details of the track currently playing and provided access to the music navigation controls.

 iOS version

-The makers of Ecoute have launched an official iPhone app in the App Store, on 17 August 2012.
-Ecoute for iOS serves as a music player with Twitter integration, AirPlay support, music filters, podcast support, and more.
+Ecoute for iOS served as a music player with Twitter integration, AirPlay support, music filters, podcast support, and more.

+Development timeline

+20 August 2012 - The makers of Ecoute launched an official iPhone app in the App Store.

+Late 2013 - Version 2 of the iOS app was released, with a makeover to take advantage of iOS 7, which had been released in September 2013.

+January 2014 - Version 2.1 of the iOS app, which added queue management features, became available.

+January 2019 - A comparative review of iOS music player apps called Ecoute "the once gold-standard music player" but said it was "close to abandonware at this point," since it had last been updated in 2016.

+25 April 2019 - Ecoute's iOS app was last updated on this date, according to the AppAdvice site.

+January 2020 - A new version of the above-cited comparative review disqualified Ecoute from its competition for receiving "just three tiny bug fixes in 2019."

+As of December 2025 - The app's X page said the app has been "Discontinued," and Ecoute is no longer available in Apple's app stores for iOS or MacOS.
+Both versions of the app remains available for download, however, from third-party download sites.